autistic-symposium/amm-arb-toolkit-py/README.md

 ## Getting arbitrage

-Run an algorithm to search for arbitrage in the supported exchanges for a certain quantity:
+Run an algorithm to search for arbitrage in the supported exchanges for a certain buy quantity:

 ```bash
 bdex -x QUANTITY